Lewis and Clark's Columbia River

 Menu

-Sources: Port Kelley and Spring Gulch information courtesy NOAA, Office of Coast Survey Website, 2003, and Fort Walla Walla Museum Website, 2003
+• Port Kelley and Spring Gulch information courtesy NOAAm Office of Coast Survey website, 2003;

 All Lewis and Clark quotations from Gary Moulton editions of the Lewis and Clark Journals, University of Nebraska Press, all attempts have been made to type the quotations exactly as in the Moulton editions, however typing errors introduced by this web author cannot be ruled out; location interpretation from variety of sources, including this website author.